Police: Hunt continues for armed teacher who kidnapped student

 The school's website recently listed Cummins as part of the health science faculty

-at the Culleoka Unit School, the site has been updated and now says "TBD"
+at Culleoka Unit School, but the site has been updated and now says "TBD"

 where Cummins' name used to be.